Ekangaki/Afro-Institute-DevOps-Docs/DevOps-Documents-main/DevOps-Documents-main/EKS-Setup.md

 ## Step - 4 : After your practise, delete Cluster and other resources we have used in AWS Cloud to avoid billing ##

-$ eksctl delete cluster --name ashokit-cluster4 --region us-east-1
+$ eksctl delete cluster --name ekangaki-eks-cluster --region us-east-1